MAYHEM-Lab/kmeans-service/site/README.md

 #### Worker
-1. Create an Ubuntu 14.04 Trusty instance (AMI: emi-CF65C654 on ECI cluster or emi-80246ee5 on Aristotle cluster) with the following port open: `TCP 22`.
+1. Create an Ubuntu 14.04 Trusty instance (AMI: emi-CF65C654 on ECI cluster or emi-80246ee5 on Aristotle cluster) of c1.xlarge type with the following port open: `TCP 22`.
 2. Login to the instances:
 ```bash
 ssh -i <key_file>.pem ubuntu@<instances IP>